The Final Three

-"The Final Three" is the thirteenth episode of the fourth season of RuPaul's Drag Race.
+"The Final Three" is the thirteenth episode of the fourth season of the American television series RuPaul's Drag Race.
 It originally aired on April 23, 2012.
-The episode sees the contestants film a music video for RuPaul's song "Glamazon" and act in a separate dramatic scene.
-Candis Cayne and Mathu Andersen are guest judges.
+The episode's main challenge tasks the three finalists with performing in a music video for RuPaul's song "Glamazon" and acting in a separate dramatic scene.
+American actress Candis Cayne and Australian artist Mathu Andersen are the guest choreographer and director, respectively.
+Tyra Sanchez and Raja, the winners of the show's second and third seasons, respectively, also make guest appearances.
+While the episode has a lip-sync contest between the finalists, the winner is not revealed until the reunion episode.